Managers make decisions every day. Financial decisions, customer-related decisions, and employee/organizational decisions.

 They can make those decisions within the context of their own job responsibilities, departments, and personal goals…

 They can make them in sync with the bigger picture, aligned with their organization’s strategies, vision, and financial goals.
+With many employees working from home, it is important to remind them of the bigger picture.
+Encouraging employees to be a part of something bigger than themselves helps to drive a leadership mindset.

-While both contexts are important, the holistic, big picture context is especially critical.
+While both contexts are important, the holistic, big-picture context is especially critical.
 It provides a framework for managers to operate collectively with other leaders to contribute to the organization’s success.

 Think of that context as an “organizational leadership mindset” that drives decision-making to align with strategic imperatives.